 Santa Barbara, CA

-The uppermost portion of the abstract garden gate #200-A is backed by an opaque polycarbonate panel.
+The uppermost portion of the wooden garden gate 200a is backed by an opaque polycarbonate panel.
 A request from the homeowner.

 Santa Barbara, CA

-The meandering dark red acrylic rod, as a signature of the abstract garden gate designs #200 and #200-A.
+The meandering dark red acrylic rod, as a signature of the gate design 200 and 200a.

 photo credit: © ben prowell 2022